mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 ### 5.1 Schedule

 #### Architectural prototype
-07/05/2021
+14/05/2021
-- The architectural prototype is to be completed by Monday 7th May 2021
+- The architectural prototype is to be completed by Friday 14th May 2021

 #### Map Generation Demo
 01/06/2021